HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityMentionRelation/README.md

             classifier presumably makes the relation classifier more tolerant to the mistakes of the entity classifier.
             In fact, we also observe this phenomenon empirically.
 When the relation classifier is trained using the true entity labels, the performance is much worse than using the predicted entity labels.

- - L+I Training:
- - Joint Training:
+ - Learning Plus Inference (L+I): In the scenario the classifiers are learned independently but at the test time we use constrained inference to maintain structural consistency.

+ - Joint Training: We seek to train classifiers so they will produce the correct global classification.
+To this end, the key difference from the other approach is that here, feedback from the inference process determines which classifiers to train so that together, the classifiers and the inference procedure yield the desired result.

+## Further reading

 [1] D. Roth and W-t Yih.
 "A Linear Programming Formulation for Global Inference in Natural Language Tasks."
 In Proceedings of CoNLL-2004.
 2004.
 [2] M. Chang, L. Ratinov, and D. Roth.
 "Structured learning with constrained conditional models."
 Machine Learning,
     88(3):399–431, 6 2012.